-Met Opera Chief: 20 Women's Accusations Against Plácido Domingo 'Not Corroborated'
+Met Opera Chief: 20 Women's Accusations Against Plácido Domingo Lack 'Corroboration'

 Attendees also made reference to stage director John Copley, who was fired by the Met in January 2018 after allegedly making a sexual remark to a Met chorus singer.
 (Copley has disputed the allegation.)

-The employees say that in his remarks to the staff on Saturday, Gelb said that he had not taken any action after 20 women made allegations of sexual misconduct to the Associated Press against Domingo in part because the women only came forward to the AP, and not to other credible news outlets as well.
-(The staffers said that one of the media organizations which Gelb specifically cited was The New York Times, where Gelb's father, the late Arthur Gelb, served as managing editor.)
+The employees say that in his remarks to the staff on Saturday, Gelb said that he had not taken any action after 20 women made allegations of sexual misconduct against Domingo to the Associated Press in part because the women came forward only to the AP and not to other credible news outlets as well.
+(The staffers said that one of the media organizations that Gelb specifically cited was The New York Times, where Gelb's father, the late Arthur Gelb, served as managing editor.)

 Gelb told the group that because no other media organizations have published accusers' accounts, he felt that the AP reporting lacked "corroboration."
 In its reporting, the AP said that it had corroborated the women's allegations; in its initial story, published Aug.
 13, the AP said that it had spoken to nearly three dozen people who said that they also witnessed "inappropriate sexually tinged behavior" by Domingo.

-In addition, the Met sources say, Gelb asserted on Saturday that all of the women who spoke to the AP came forward anonymously, which he believes lessens the veracity of their allegations.
+In addition, the Met sources say, Gelb asserted on Saturday that all the women who spoke to the AP came forward anonymously, which he believes lessens the veracity of their allegations.
 At least one Met employee challenged that claim during the meeting, pointing out that two of the women have come forward by name: Patricia Wulf and Angela Turner Wilson.

 The Met employees also told NPR that during the meeting, Gelb asserted that a makeup artist denied Wilson's account of Domingo suddenly reaching into her costume and "groping" her bare breast "hard," causing her to cry out.
-(What the AP reported earlier this month is that the unnamed makeup artist "did not recall the incident and did not want to comment further on the record.")
+(What the AP reported this month is that the unnamed makeup artist "did not recall the incident and did not want to comment further on the record.")

-Last month, after the first AP report was published, LA Opera, the company which Domingo has led for more than 15 years, announced that it was launching an investigation into Domingo.
+Last month, after the first AP report was published, LA Opera, the company that Domingo has led for more than 15 years, announced that it was launching an investigation into Domingo.

-One union of performers, the American Guild of Musical Artists (AGMA), which represents the chorus, soloists, stage managers, directors, dancers and choreographers at the Met, announced earlier this month that it had retained its own counsel to conduct a separate investigation into the allegations against Domingo.
+One union of performers, the American Guild of Musical Artists, which represents the chorus, soloists, stage managers, directors, dancers and choreographers at the Met, announced this month that it had retained its own counsel to conduct a separate investigation into the allegations against Domingo.
 AGMA has not announced a time frame for its inquiry.

 Gelb declined NPR's request for an interview on Monday.
-Instead, the Met sent NPR a statement which said: "On Saturday Sept.
+Instead, the Met sent NPR a statement that said: "On Saturday Sept.
 21, after the dress rehearsal of Macbeth, Peter Gelb held an open conversation with members of the Orchestra and Chorus as he has done with other groups within the Met over recent weeks.
-In the meeting Mr. Gelb reiterated how seriously the Met takes accusations of sexual harassment and abuse of power. "
+In the meeting Mr. Gelb reiterated how seriously the Met takes accusations of sexual harassment and abuse of power."

 The statement continued: "He explained that because there was currently no corroborated evidence against Mr. Domingo the Met believed that the fair and correct thing to do was to wait until the investigations by LA Opera and AGMA had taken place.
 He explained that if corroborated evidence is made public either through the investigations or other means, the Met would take prompt action."